It’s a simple enough concept – you’ve done work for a client, and now, you want to get paid.

 Attorney Seth Kretzer, who has worked with many businesses demanding unpaid invoices, can help you draft a sample demand letter for payment of services rendered as well as get your complaint on deck should you need to take legal action for non-payment.
-Contact the Law Offices of Seth Kretzer today for more help.
+Contact the Law Offices of Kretzer and Volberding P.C. today for more help.

 The tone of the letter of demand for outstanding payment should demand payment immediately and give the client the option to call you and work out a payment plan.
 It should also explain to the client convenient ways to pay online (if you have any set up).
 The Final Demand Letter should include important details such as:

 - Any interest or late fees on the amount owed;

 - That this is the final opportunity to make payment.

 At this point, your legal notice for non-payment of the invoice should set a hard deadline for complete payment.
 You should let the client know that if payment is not in your accounts receivable by that date, then a collections attorney will be contacting them, and legal action will be taken.

 3. Consider the Damages and Likelihood of Recovery